QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/Service Accounts.md

     ```

 ### Create an IAM role for the service account with the required policy
 As we explained before, the service account delegates permissions to the container to perform the Terraform actions.
 The permissions are defined as a policy in an IAM role that is associated to the service account.
 Perform these steps on every account that will be used by your cluster.

 __Prerequisites:__
 *	IAM policy with the desired permissions

 __To create the IAM role for the service account__:
-1. In your AWS Console, go to IAM > Role.
+1. In your AWS Console, go to __IAM > Role__.
-2. Click Create role, select Web identity.
+2. Click __Create role__, and select __Web identity__.
 3. From the Identity provider dropdown list, select your cluster’s OIDC provider.
-4. From the Audience dropdown list, select sts.amazonaws.com.
+4. From the __Audience__ dropdown list, select __sts.amazonaws.com__.
-5. Click Next.
+5. Click __Next__.
-6. Select the IAM policy you wish to associate to the IAM role, and click Next.
+6. Select the IAM policy you wish to associate to the IAM role, and click __Next__.
 7. Specify a Role name.
-8. Scroll down and click Create role.
+8. Scroll down and click __Create role__.
 9. Get the ARN for this role.

-#### For additional details, see these AWS docs:
+### For additional details, see these AWS docs:

 1. Create an IAM OIDC provider for your cluster ([Instructions](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html)).
 2. Create the IAM role to be used by the service account. ([Instructions](https://docs.aws.amazon.com/eks/latest/userguide/create-service-account-iam-policy-and-role.html)).